Mohamed-AH/automation/README.md

 - `itemAndQty.sh`: Interacts with the web page to insert item numbers and quantities into respective work orders

 ### PDF Upload
-- `update_vbs.py`: Reads data from `upload.txt` and updates the array in `working.vbs`
+- `update_vbs.py`: Reads data from `upload.txt` and updates the array in `workorder_process.vbs`
 - `openIE.vbs`: Opens a blank Internet Explorer page
-- `working.vbs`: Interacts with Internet Explorer to navigate menus and initiate PDF uploads
+- `workorder_process.vbs`: Interacts with Internet Explorer to navigate menus and initiate PDF uploads
 - `UploadFile.au3/exe` (AutoIt): Simulates user interaction for file selection during upload

 ## Workflow